Introduction to French and Francophone Studies

 You’ll examine the course of French history from the Consulate (1799) to the Paris Commune (1871).
 Using works of art as a platform, you’ll explore political choices and change, tracing how a succession of regimes struggled and failed in the aftermath of the Revolution, as well as tackling issues of national identity, religion and political culture.
 Among the pieces considered are David's Sacre de Napoléon, Delacroix's La Liberté guidant le peuple, and Meissonier's Le Siège de Paris.
 2 hours will be spent in lectures and seminars each week studying this module.

 Building on the skills gained in Years 1 and 2, you’ll further develop your oral and written skills, translation into and out of French, creative writing in different registers, linguistic commentary and production of summaries, as well as perfecting your French grammar and vocabulary.
-In the course of this year-long module, you’ll spend 2 hours per week in language workshops and in oral classes with a native speaker.
+In the course of this year-long module, you’ll spend 2 hours per week in language workshops and one hour in an oral class with a native speaker.

 Citizenship, Ethnicity and National Identity in Post-War France